mggg/mggg.github.io/voting-methods-modeling-25.md

 # Voting Methods Modeling Workshop June 18-20, 2025

-The **Data and Democracy Lab** (also known as MGGG Redistricting Lab) will hold an in-person workshop at Cornell University in Ithaca, NY from June 18-20, 2025.
-This two-and-a-half day workshop (noon Wednesday to 4pm Friday) will focus on the modeling of ranked-choice voting (RCV) and other "alternative" systems of election.
+The **Data and Democracy Lab** (also known as MGGG Redistricting Lab) held an in-person workshop at Cornell University in Ithaca, NY from June 18-20, 2025.
+This two-and-a-half day workshop (noon Wednesday to 4pm Friday) focused on the modeling of ranked-choice voting (RCV) and other "alternative" systems of election.

 Topics include:
 - Basics of voter behavior models from the modeling literature, including those developed in our lab;